ptvoinfo/neptun2mqtt/README.md

 # Neptun ProW+ - MQTT bridge

-This script allows you to read data and control state of water leak detection system "[Neptun ProW+](https://neptun-mcs.ru/catalog/filter/c1/p4/v2/)".
+This script allows you to read data and control state of the "[Neptun ProW+](https://neptun-mcs.ru/catalog/filter/c1/p4/v2/)" water leak detection system.

-The system controls one or more wire or wireless sensors and closes a valve when a water leak is detected.
+The system controls automatically and independently one or more wire or wireless sensors and closes a valve when a water leak is detected.

-You can:
+With this scritp/library you can:

-* Control one or more devices
+* Control one or more devices.
-* Get state of the main module and all sensors
+* Get state of the main module and all sensors.
-* Open or close a valve
+* Open or close a valve.
-* Enable or disable the special "Cleaning" mode
+* Enable or disable the special "Cleaning" mode.

 ## How to configure